rufreakde/fEarthEngine/README.md

-# fEarthEngine (flat Earth Engine)
+# fEarth (flat Earth Engine)

 ## The Engine's Mission

-fEarthEngine is a specialized, open-source `2D Real-Time Strategy (RTS)` game engine built on the high-performance Vulkan API.
+fEarth is a specialized, open-source `2D Real-Time Strategy (RTS)` game engine built on the high-performance Vulkan API.
 From a gamer for gamers.
 ![FratEarthEngine Icon](sprites/flatEarthEngine.png)

 ## Core Philosophy: RTS Specialization